-Appointments at interview stages are positive with close to 50:50 gender split.
-However, with the higher number of male applicants the ratio of male to female hires is 3:1.
-In the context of actions to address the gender pay imbalance, more needs to be done to attract female applicants to roles as they are equally likely to be appointed.
-In addition, an increase in numbers of female applicants progressing through the process to hire regardless of level and in terms of closing the gender pay gap candidate attraction and progression for and to higher paid roles needs to be significantly improved.
+Whilst there was a slight increase in the numbers of female applicants this is not reflected in the subsequent stages for interview and appointment.
+In the context of actions to address the gender pay imbalance, more needs to be done to attract female applicants to roles and to improve the ratios progressing through the stages to final hire.

+An increase in numbers of female applicants progressing through the process to hire regardless of level will contribute to closing the gender pay gap overall and in particular appointments of increased numbers of females to higher paid roles needs to be significantly improved to tackle the imbalance of representation in more senior and higher paid roles.